johnathanvman/F6/index.md

 							Entry += choose([", and lick her slimy hands before mushing them into my mouth.
 I swallow more",", and give her webbed hands a slimy kiss before shoving them into my mouth.
 I swallow more"])+ choose([", and her mucus coats my throat as I work my way down her body.",", and her glistening body slides in with ease.",", and her body easily squishes into my throat.",", and her eyes sink into their sockets as I keep gulping her down."])
 						}
-						Entry += choose([" She shudders when her mound brushes against my tongue.
+						Entry += choose([" She shudders when my tongue brushes against her mound.
 It tastes heavenly, and I start lapping at it.
 She yelps when I reach into her slit."," Her "+DescWord(unit(s[2]),"butt",80)+"thighs are squeezed together as they slide into my mouth, but manage to clamp even tighter when my tongue reaches her slit."," She's caught off guard when my tongue plunges into her folds."," She starts pulling away when I pause at her hips.
 I get my tongue onto her mound, and she yelps!"])+ choose([" Her legs wildly kick while I pleasure her."," She humps it as I keep licking her."," I pull her knees apart to get my tongue as deep as I can into her."," I wrap my hands around her "+DescWord(unit(s[2]),"butt",25)+"legs to hold her in place while I keep licking."," Her breathing flutters when I find her sweet spot, and she makes muffled whimpers."])+ choose([" Her delicious juices fill my mouth when she cums.
 I lift her legs into the air after, and gravity quickly pulls her inside."," Her torso writhes inside me as she finishes.
 Another swallow, and she splashes into my acids."," She contorts inside me when I pick up the pace.
 She soon gushes in my mouth, and her juices help send her down my throat."])
 					}else if(s[12] == "ChestCum" && s[11] == false){//Breastplay, then full swallow.